sql-machine-learning/elasticdl/docs/designs/data_transform.md

 SELECT * FROM new_plate TO PREDICT price USING a_model COLUMN standardize(size)
 ```

 How if the table new_plate doesn't have the field used to train the model?
 How if there is no field named `size`, but a field `diameter`.
-We should allow users to use later as well.
+We should allow users to use the latter as well.

 ```sql
 SELECT * FROM new_plates TO PREDICT price USING a_model COLUM normalize(diameter)